 - You may schedule the PPD at no charge in our office.
 A PPD involves two visits and the second visit must be two to three days after the first.

-- Please bring this to your PPD appointment, or send it in with your testing results.
-No physical is needed.
+- Please bring your completed Reassessment Form to your PPD appointment, or submit it with your testing results from an outside agency.

-*For those with a past positive PPD or positive Quantiferon Gold blood test, please complete both a TB Screening Form and Reassessment Form- no testing is needed.
+- For those with a past positive PPD or positive Quantiferon Gold blood test, please complete just the Reassessment Form above - no testing is needed.

-Confidentiality: Your medical care and counseling at Monroe Community College Health Services are confidential.
-Health care records are kept separately from academic records.
-We do not release information outside of Monroe Community College without your written permission, except upon a court order, as required by law (as in the case of certain communicable diseases and reports of child abuse), or as required, in our judgment, to protect you or others from immediate physical danger.
+Confidentiality: Monroe Community College Health Services department ensures that students' health records are kept confidential and separate from academic records.
+Health Services does not release information outside of Monroe Community College without your written permission, except upon a court order, as required by law (as in the case of certain communicable diseases and reports of child abuse), or as required, in our judgment, to protect you or others from immediate physical danger.